The Rebel Bounty Draw for 2021 is now closed, and it has been a resounding success, for which Cork GAA needs to take considerable credit.

 Cork clubs have netted €1.9m from the draw, a figure that led Cork GAA CEO Kevin O’Donovan to label the fundraiser an “incredible success”.

-Cork GAA is launching its revised Draw, now called Rebel Bounty, on the 15th of November.
-It will give Cork GAA clubs an opportunity to raise funds, while also raising cash and support to fund the preparation of Cork GAA Teams.
+The Rebel Bounty, draw was launched on the 4th of December 2020 last.
+It gave the 259 GAA clubs in Cork, an opportunity to raise funds, while also raising cash and support to fund the preparation of Cork GAA Teams.

-The bench mark for Killavullen GAA Club, in line with all Junior Clubs in Cork, is 55 ticket sales @ €100 each, which goes directly to Cork GAA and any advance of sales of that number of 55, stays entirely with Killavullen GAA Club.
-Killavullen GAA Club had 104 members of the old County Board draw in 2019 / 2020 so, Killavullen Club would be marginally better off, with the new format, and there is a significant opportunity to grow the numbers participating, and that extra revenue, stays entirely with the club.
+The bench mark for Killavullen GAA Club, in line with all Junior Clubs in Cork, was 55 ticket sales @ €100 each, which goes directly to Cork GAA and any advance of sales of that number of 55, stays entirely with Killavullen GAA Club.
+Killavullen GAA Club had 104 members of the old County Board draw in 2019 / 2020.

-- Improve the lighting in Pitch 2, so that more teams can utilise the fantastic grass based surface especially in the winter months, when daylight fades early.
+- Improve the lighting in Pitch 2, so that more teams can utilize the fantastic grass based surface especially in the winter months, when daylight fades early.

 - Prevent rainwater from the Hill in Killavullen running into the sand based training area and car park.

 - Clean and re-seed the lower bank of the main field, after removal of the diseased Leylandii trees.

 More long term, Killavullen GAA Club intend to investigate the potential for the following more strategic projects, and need to have a healthy cash reserves to carry out any of these actions.